Jellest/rAHNextract/README.md

 The sheets method can used by setting `sheets.method=TRUE`.

-This example gets a BBOX with a point and radius) from the AHN2 DSM (default).
+This example gets a circle from the AHN2 DSM (default).
 This particular and bigger BBOX intersects with 2 sheets and are both automatically downloaded and processed before it is merged into one raster output.
 The AHN sheets will be saved (or loaded) in the ‘AHN\_sheets’ directory in a own set diretory.

 ``` r
 Utrecht_sCircle <- ahn_area(name = "Utrecht scircle", X = 136550, Y = 456060, radius = 500,